 • Pine cups more than cedar or redwood.
 Even sealed boards flex under seasonal humidity.

 • Treatment chemicals are corrosive to some hardware.
-Stainless or hot-dip galvanized required — NEVER use electroplated zinc hardware with PT pine.
+Stainless or hot-dip galvanized required, NEVER use electroplated zinc hardware with PT pine.

 • End grain untreated after cuts.
 Cut pine 2x4 rails need end-sealer brushed on the cut end or they rot from the exposed grain inward.

 The same wood performs very differently across San Diego County.
+Choosing the best wood for your fence depends as much on where you live as on your budget.

 Coastal (Encinitas, Carlsbad, La Jolla, Oceanside, Coronado):